 - Minimize aging pain.
 I've noticed that when I don't work out, for say two weeks, I start to lose strength and decline.
 I'll hurt.
 Like my upper and mid back will ache when I'm standing.
 Or I'll notice weird different muscle pains here and there or joint pain.
 When I work out there is soreness but it's not to the point that it's debilitating.
 It's a good soreness.

 I will do alternating days.
 One day I will lift using the dumbells, kettlebell, or my own body weight.
 I don't have a big bench system.
 I will do upper body one day with weights and a little bit of cardio, but mainly just weightlifting.
 The next day I'll do the alternate of that doing just cardio where I get my heart rate up.
-I usually only workout for 30 to 40 minutes so I'm not doing extremely long workouts.
-I'd much rather hit it hard and get it done.
-For me personally because I have low thyroid and some adrenal gland issues, I can't do all cardio for five to six days a week.
+I usually only work out for 30 to 40 minutes so I'm not doing extremely long workouts.
+I prefer to hit it hard and get it over with.
+For me personally, because I have low thyroid and some adrenal gland issues, I can't do all cardio for five to six days a week.
 It tends to be too much for me.

 A typical routine for me:

 After dinner is clean-up time.
 Then we go out and take the food away from the meat birds.
 I explain why we do this in 10 Tips on Raising Meat Birds.
-We also make sure everybody is penned up safe and sound.
+We also make sure to pen everyone up safe and sound.
 Then we'll watch a family show together or do a family game night.
 On Fridays, we do a family movie night.

 Weekends – I try to not do computer work very much.
 I usually still put in a couple of hours at least on Saturday though.
 I try to not do any on Sunday, but sometimes I do a little bit if I'm being honest.